elektito/trick/README.md

 In order to get a REPL, simply run `./trick.sh`.
 In order to compile a source file named 'foo.scm' into a FASL file that can be run by the VM run `./trick.sh -c foo.scm`.
 This creates a files named `foo.fasl`.
-Now you can run the file by running `./trick.py run foo.fasl`.
+Now you can run the file by running `./trick.sh run foo.fasl`.

 ## Known Issues

- - `equal?` does not correctly with circular lists.
+ - `equal?` does not work correctly with circular lists.
  - `map` does not work correctly with circular lists.

 [1]: https://en.wikipedia.org/wiki/SECD_machine